ksaurabh1407/gcp-devops-project/README.md

 # gcp-devops-project
-Simple project to demonstrate GCP CI/CD capabilities
+### This is a repo for a project to demonstrate GCP CI/CD capabilities